 My first RWA National Conference was the last time it was held in Anaheim.
 It was a long time ago, maybe 1997.

 I had just joined OCC and RWA in February of the same year.
-I’d finished two books–a fantasy medieval and a futuristic romance.
-The fantasy medieval was written with no […]
+I'd finished two books--a fantasy medieval and a futuristic romance.… Read the post

 by Laura Drake